• Skip to main content

 3. Get a statement credit within 2-4 weeks.

-What can I use Amex airline credit for?
+What can I use the Amex airline credit for?

 You can use the American Express Airline Incidental Fee credit for fees charged by your selected airline including: